brightbox/docs.brightbox.com/content/guides/cli/create-a-snapshot.md

 ---

-Snapshotting a server takes an instant copy of the server's disk which can then be used as the image for new servers.
+Snapshotting a server takes an instant copy of the server's disk which can then be used as the [Image](/reference/server-images/) for new servers.

 The snapshots can also be downloaded from the image library.